wilfredinni/python-cheatsheet/cheatsheet/manipulating-strings.md

 ## isupper() and islower() methods

-Return `True` or `False` after evaluating if a string is in upper or lower case:
+Returns `True` or `False` after evaluating if a string is in upper or lower case:

 ```python
 >>> spam = 'Hello world!'